kenwalger/lithium/README.md

 Lithium
 -------

-***Note: Lithium is currently under heavy, unfinished development and isn't usable yet.***
+**Note: Lithium is currently under heavy, unfinished development and isn't usable yet.
+If you're interested, my email address is on my profile page.**

+This repo contains the Lithium standard library, a REPL and some command line tools to work with various implementations of Lithium.
+I ([Thomas Foster](http://thomasfoster.co/)) am personally working to an extent on two implementations of Lithium:

+* [li.js](http://github.com/thomasfoster96/li.jsjs) - li.js transpiles/compiles Lithium code to ECMAScript 6/7 code.
+Babel, Browserify and Uglify are used by li.js to
+* [lillvm](http://github.com/thomasfoster96/lillvm) - lillvm compiles Lithium to LLVM IR code. li.js is probably much more stable than lillvm.

 ### What's Lithium?

 Lithium is a programming language that is designed to be easy to re-implement, reduce gotchas, be easy to read, *<insert buzz-word here>*.
 It's got some pretty nice features that seem to be all the rage these days, such as a reference implementation that compiles to JavaScript and LISP-style macros.

 The language is based on a very small group of functions and objects, and the rest of the language is then built up using macros, subclassing and new function definitions.
+It's kinda like a universal assembly language with macros.

 ### What does it look like?